Nikos Nioplias

 Nikos Nioplias (Νίκος Νιόπλιας; born 17 January 1965) is a Greek professional football manager and former player.
+He currently manages Gamma Ethniki club Chania.

+Playing career

-Club career
+Club

 His career began with OFI in 1983, winning the Greek Cup in 1987, and he remained for a decade before moving to Panathinaikos.
 In his first season, he won the cup again and in 1994–95 they completed the domestic double.
 The next season the Athens side retained the title and Nioplias was a member of the team which reached the UEFA Champions League semi-finals in 1995.

 In 1996, he returned to OFI and remained for six seasons until 2002, when he moved to Chalkidona FC.
 He played for the newly promoted side until summer 2004 when he ended his career, having racked up 509 Greek top-flight appearances.

-International career
+International

 He played for Greece under-18 at the 1984 UEFA European under-18 championship.
 In 1988, as a member of Greece under-21, he helped his team reach the final of the 1988 UEFA European Under-21 Football Championship.
 He was promoted to the senior team the same year, and was a member of the squad which qualified to the 1994 FIFA World Cup.
 He appeared in all three games Greece played at the World Cup, losing every one of them.

 In total, he made 44 appearances and scored 1 goal for Greece.